jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

 ### 4 Interpretation
 (1) In this Act, unless the context otherwise requires,—
   - **2050 target** means the emissions reduction target set in section 5Q
+  - **25% allowance** , in relation to an individual farm, means an area or areas of restricted forest land that are in total up to 25% of all areas of LUC class 1–6 land within the farm boundary
   - **account number** means a unique account number assigned to a holding account by the Registrar under section 15(1)
+  - **actively farmed** , in relation to a record of title, means that all or part of the land described in a record of title is in use for farming purposes
+  - **adjacent** , in relation to land to which 2 or more records of title relate, means land that shares a boundary even if separated by roads, paper roads, streams with esplanade reserves, or other narrow zones of separation, provided that those features do not separate the land into land owned by different persons or entities
   - **agency** means,—
     (a) in relation to the motor vehicle levy, the Registrar of Motor Vehicles; and (b) in relation to the goods levy, the chief executive of the New Zealand Customs Service